vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 finished the dumping at 12:55 PM and then went to Photolab at 2235 5th Street where I donated an old camera (around 1:35 PM).
 I got back home around 2 PM.

+### Evening COVID shot trip

+In the early evening, I went to get my COVID shot.
+I left my home around 2:55 PM, entered the BART station around 3 PM, took the Berryessa-bound train around 3:14 PM, and exited MacArthur station around 3:22 PM.
+I arrived at the Safeway Pharmacy at 3889 San Pablo Avenue at around 3:40 PM.

+I submitted my vaccine sheet, showed my state ID card, and showed my BlueShield ID card.
+The nurse injected me with the Pfizer shot.

+I was asked to wait for 15 minutes before leaving to monitor for any adverse effects.